johnwalicki/IoT-AssetTracking-Perishable-Network-Blockchain/Blockchain/README.md

    }
 ```

-2. In your model file,  add **enum CompassDirection**.
+2. In your model file,  create **enum CompassDirection**.
 Enter the following values to enumerate the four cardinal directions:
 ```
 /**
  * Directions of the compass